cucumber-attic/website/apps/dynamic/views/_posts/contract-testing-with-pact.md

 Learn more about Pact - [Link](https://docs.pact.io/)

-Integration Tests are a Scam by JB Rainsberger - [Link](http://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam)
+Integrated Tests are a Scam by JB Rainsberger - [Link](http://blog.thecodewhisperer.com/permalink/integrated-tests-are-a-scam)

 What is Pact good for?
 What is Pact not good for? - [Link](https://docs.pact.io/documentation/what_is_pact_good_for.html)